microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/adminreportsettings-get.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get the tenant-level settings for Microsoft 365 Reports.
+Get the tenant-level settings for Microsoft 365 reports.

 > **Note:** For details about different report views and names, see [Microsoft 365 Reports in the admin center - Microsoft 365 Apps usage](/microsoft-365/admin/activity-reports/microsoft365-apps-usage).